Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks

 \subsection{Multiple Pipe Path Model}

-Building on the model for the flux in a single pipe in Theorem~\ref{theorem1}, we derive the molecule flux for a path $P_k$ consisting of multiple pipes, see Fig.~\ref{fig:System_Model}b).
-Since the propagation in each pipe is modeled as an independent advection–diffusion process, the pipe \acp{FPT} $T_i(z)$ in path $P_k$ are mutually independent, i.e., $T_i$ is unaffected by $T_{i'}$, with $ i,i'\in\mathcal{E}_k,i\neq i'$.
-Hence, the path \ac{FPT} $\bar{T}_k(z)$ of a molecule injected into inlet pipe $p_1$ at $x = 0$ and $t = 0$, propagating through $P_k$ and reaching $x = z$ in outlet pipe $p_E$, is the sum of the individual pipe \acp{FPT}
+Building on the model for the flux in a single pipe in Theorem~\ref{theorem1}, we derive the molecule flux for a path $P_k\in\mathcal{P}(n_a,n_b)$ consisting of multiple pipes, see Fig.~\ref{fig:System_Model}b).
+In particular, consider $P_k$ between nodes $n_a$ and $n_b$, with first pipe $p_q$, and last pipe $p_w$.
+We assume $\mathrm{Tx}_g$ is positioned at $z_q$ in pipe $p_q$.
+The flux is observed at position $z_w$ in pipe $p_w$.
+Since the propagation in each pipe is modeled as an independent advection-diffusion process, the pipe \acp{FPT} $T_i(z_i)$ in path $P_k$ are mutually independent, i.e., $T_i(z_i)$ is unaffected by $T_{i'}(z_{i'})$, with $ i,i'\in\mathcal{E}_k,i\neq i'$.
+Hence, the path \ac{FPT} $\bar{T}_k(z_w;z_q)$ of a molecule injected at position $z_q$ in pipe $p_q$ at time $t = 0$, propagating through $P_k$ and reaching position $z_w$ in pipe $p_w$, is the sum of the individual pipe \acp{FPT}